-Amendments to IAS 12 Income Taxes: Recognition of Deferred Tax Assets for Unrealised Losses (effective for financial years beginning on or after 1 January 2017, once endorsed by the EU).
+Amendments to IAS 12 Income Taxes: Recognition of Deferred Tax Assets for Unrealised Losses (effective for financial years beginning on or after 1 January 2017, once endorsed by the EU)

 The amendments clarify how to account for deferred tax assets for unrealised losses on debt instruments measured at fair value.
-The Group has not yet evaluated the impact of the implementation of this standard.
+The implementation of these amendments will not have any impact on the financial position or performance of the Group but may result in changes in disclosures.